 Having effective Anti-Money Laundering (AML) processes is a fundamental requirement in banking.
-Almost every country in the world has strict AML regulations with the threat of severe fines, sanctions and even jail for offenses.
+Almost every country in the world has strict AML regulations for banks with the threat of severe fines, sanctions and even jail for offenses.
 There’s also the risk of considerable reputational damage for noncompliance.

 How can you create robust processes that don’t hinder the acquisition of good accounts and scale globally in a fast-changing environment?
 It’s one thing to want to have a solid AML program, and it’s quite another to implement it in a way that deals with all the complexities, manages the risks and is systematic, scalable and adaptable.

 In the U.S., AML regulations began with The Currency and Foreign Transactions Reporting Act of 1970, known as the Bank Secrecy Act (BSA).
 The BSA requires financial institutions to: